silvershop/silvershop-core/docs/en/BulkLoading.md

 # Loading and modifying products via SpreadSheet

 Products can be created and updated via spreadsheet.
-This is done in the Products section of the CMS.
+This is done in the Catalog section of the CMS.
 Make sure "Product" is selected on the left tab, then use the import form at the bottom to load your product spreadsheet.